GoogleCloudPlatform/microservices-demo/src/README.md

 ---

-## Delete previous minikube cluster
+## Delete previous Minikube cluster

 If there was an existing minikube cluster with less resources, delete it and create a new one.